 My favourite scenes are the following.
 The Duc and Rex discovering the truth about the telescope room.
 The Duc hypnotising Simon to wean him off the influence of Mocata.
 Rex chasing Tannith, only to have his windscreen become mysteriously obscured.
 The protective circle sequence.

-A creepy film filled with many memorable moments (who can forget the Angel of Death?
-Or seeing the Devil called up in the woods?)
+A creepy film filled with many memorable moments.
+Who can forget the Angel of Death riding through the house?
+Or seeing the Devil called up in the woods?

 This is perfect Halloween viewing.
 Just don’t watch it alone!
 Any other fans of this film?
-If you’ve ever read the novel (which I have yet to do)how does it compare with the film?
 I highly recommend this film if you’ve never seen it.